wp-plugins/subscribe2/ReadMe.txt

 * Added option to check the comment subscription box by default - thanks to Doug Lerner
 * Improved off-domain error message in Settings page so it does not display if Post Author for Blogname are selected
 * Fixed an issue on Multisite installs displaying the wrong link to profiles pages for other blog sites - thanks to MadtownLems
+* Fixed an issue with Image and Shortcode replacement in the visual editor (TinyMCE) - thanks to Dave Firman
+* Fixed unique IDs for 2 possible error messages in the Settings page - thanks to MadtownLems
+* Fixed several HTML5 validation error in the admin pages

 = Version 8.4 by Matthew Robinson =